Procedures for Student Grievances or Complaints

 Phase 1: Grievance Record

 The university attempts to maintain a record of the number and type of grievances reported by students.
-After each semester, office managers will collect a list of grievances and outcomes reported through the semester and submit them to the associate vice president for student retention and registrar.
+After each semester, office managers will collect a list of grievances and outcomes reported through the semester and submit them to the associate provost for student support and services.
 The list will be collected and annotated into a bi-annual report for the purpose of looking for systemic complaints and grievances that can be addressed.
 This report of all grievances (not including student names or identifiers) will be reviewed each semester by the Provost Council for consideration of process and policy improvements and changes.
 The report includes type of grievance, area of concern, the governing regulation/policy, and general outcome.

 Phase 2: Adjustment of Policy or Procedure